 Babies are tiny.
 Car seats and strollers are not.
 Trying to get the baby strapped into a car seat in a two-door compact or sports car is going to get tiresome quickly.
 And if you’re planning on expanding your family further over the next few years, it just makes sense to get a vehicle that can comfortably accommodate kids and everything they need.
 Of course, there’s no law that says you must get a new car when you have a baby, but many parents find themselves surprised by this unexpected expense.

 You won’t have to worry about it for the first few months, but once babies become mobile, they can be (adorable) forces of destruction.
 Everything from cellphones to eyeglasses to remote controls is in jeopardy when tiny hands and mouths get a hold of them, not to mention things like artwork, knick-knacks or family photos with sentimental value.
-You’ll want to spend some time and money baby-proofing your living spaces, but even then, expect the expense of replacing valuable items.
+You’ll want to spend some time and money baby-proofing your living spaces, but even then, don’t be surprised by the expense of replacing valuable items.